-AP Source: 7 US Open players put in ‘bubble in the bubble’
+AP source: 7 US Open players put in ‘bubble in the bubble’

 “Let’s make it simple: I’m allowed to play my match,” she said.
 “Literally, not allowed to do anything else.”

-She and the other six players potentially exposed to the virus because of contact with Paire now must be tested daily for COVID-19, instead of every four days.
+Allaster said the players potentially exposed to the virus because of contact with Paire now must be tested daily for COVID-19, instead of every four days.

-Mladenovic said she can spend time with her brother but “no one else,” and has been banned from working out at the gym and “any other facilities that have been put in place for the players.”
+Mladenovic said she was told she can spend time with her brother but “no one else,” and has been banned from working out at the gym and “any other facilities that have been put in place for the players.”

 “It’s pretty tough for me to accept that … because it’s not like I’m part of (Paire’s) entourage,” Mladenovic said.

 Paire is one of two people to have tested positive so far and the only player.
+The other was a fitness trainer; two players he was in contact with — Argentina’s Guido Pella and Bolivia’s Hugo Dellien — were kicked out of the Western & Southern Open, the tournament that preceded the U.S. Open at the same site.

+As for the difference between those two players who potentially were exposed being dropped from the field and this more recent group remaining eligible to play, Allaster said: “Each case is determined by the facts and circumstances.
+We will not discuss how the two are specifically different because this is protected health information.”

-It was a jarring way for her to try to compete, she said — and a reminder, as if there weren’t already so many others, of the challenges of attempting to stage a major international sports event these days.
+The new limitations on Mladenovic were jarring for her to deal with, she said — and a reminder, as if there weren’t already so many others, of the challenges of attempting to stage a major international sports event these days.
 Monday’s matches gave a taste of what this U.S. Open will be like: mostly empty, mostly quiet courts with no fans and only handfuls of people present.

+There are full complements of line judges only at two courts; the rest are relying on a chair umpire and electronic calls.
+Everyone is supposed to wear masks unless they’re playing.
+Players have to walk to get their own towels instead of having them handed over by ball people.

 There were about 15 people in the seats at 14,000-capacity Louis Armstrong Stadium for the start of 2016 U.S. Open champion Angelique Kerber’s 6-4, 6-4 victory over Ajla Tomljanovic.